Project Overview

 The Southeastern region lacks significant seed production, seed research, and varietal improvement when compared to other regions of the country.
 Yet significant demand exists in the Southeastern region for increased seed production of regionally adapted varieties and research leading to improved seed production practices.
 Here, we propose a systems-based research project informed and participated in by Southeastern farmers.

-We expect our project will enhance Southeastern farmer seed systems by: Enabling small and medium sized farmers to control and improve seed production and storage, identify potential barriers that limit adoption of new seed production technology and practices, improving potential profitability through seed production, educating limited resource farmers throughout the region on new seed production methods, and contributing to ongoing efforts to establish a Southeastern seed network.
+We expect our project will enhance Southeastern farmer seed systems by: Enabling small and medium sized farmers to control and improve seed production and storage, identify potential barriers that limit adoption of new seed production technology and practices, improving potential profitability through seed production, educating limited resource farmers throughout the region on new seed production methods, and contributing the ongoing efforts to establish a Southeastern seed network.

 Our project can increase sustainability in several ways.
 First, farmers with knowledge of new seed production practices can apply this to many emerging crop varieties thereby promoting crop diversification.
 In fact, the most fundamental ability to produce high quality seeds in the Southeast opens itself to a broad range of possibilities for plant breeding, varietal trials, expanded production, and exploration of unique markets and potentially profitable crop, forage, and edible culinary seeds.
 Second, we promote farmer success by exposing them to prove technologies that maintain high seed quality throughout the seed production chain.
 Third, by incorporating farmer managed on-farm trials we provide site specific information related to stand establishment and seedling vigor of previously treated seeds.
 This type of trial structure considers real world variability in production systems, which is of paramount importance given the hot, humid conditions and excessively drained, nutrient-poor, sandy soils of the Southeastern coastal plain.
 Fourth, farmers can expand use of regionally adapted varieties and, in turn, reduce the need for intensive inputs.
 Finally, farmers can apply new methods that reduce post-harvest seed losses to a variety of crops in their systems.